KcLimitless/agentic-ai-approach-for-online-financial-fraud-detection/readme.md

 }
 ```

-This transaction is processed by the Retriever Agent (for context retrieval), the Fraud Analyst Agent (for risk scoring and classification), and the Report Generator Agent (for alerts and final reports).
-The app retrieves any historical context available, analyzes this sample, and produces both a console alert and a detailed markdown report.
+This transaction is processed by the Retriever Agent (for context retrieval), the Fraud Analyst Agent (for fraud analysis, risk scoring and classification), and the Report Generator Agent (for alerts and final reports generation).
+The app retrieves any historical context available, analyzes this sample together with the input transaction, and produces both a console alert and a detailed markdown report.

 To run the test with this sample transaction: